Skip to main content

 Findout icon Can you find out?

-1. What was Spanish flu and why was it so dangerous?
+1. What was ‘Spanish flu’ and why was it so dangerous?

-2. How did Spanish flu enter Australia?
+2. How did flu enter Australia in 1919?

-What was Spanish flu?
+What was ‘Spanish flu’?

-Spanish flu was a type of influenza.
-It did not really come from Spain.
+‘Spanish flu’ was a type of influenza.
+It did not come from Spain.
 People thought it did because it was first widely reported there.
 But that was because Spain was neutral in the First World War, and there was no wartime censorship on Spanish newspapers.
+In Australia the virus became known as ‘pneumonic influenza’ and more commonly as flu.

 The disease spread quickly in Europe because of the war.
 Soldiers were crowded and lived in poor conditions.
 Military hospitals became virus hotspots.
 Civilians had also been badly affected by the war.

-How dangerous was Spanish flu?
+How dangerous was the flu?

-Outside Australia there were three main waves of Spanish flu.
+Outside Australia there were three main waves of flu.
 The first wave in early 1918 was like a normal flu.
 But then the virus seemed to mutate and become more deadly.
 Most people died in the second and third waves in late 1918 and 1919.

-When did Spanish flu arrive in Australia?
+When did the flu pandemic arrive in Australia?

 Australia was lucky because it is an island.
 From October 1918 the Australian Quarantine Service checked all ships arriving in Australia.
 People with suspected flu had to stay in quarantine.